From Paper Route to Telecommunications: The Entrepreneurial Journey of Margaret Smith

 Relationship with Key

-Airosmith’s needs for a financial partner have changed considerably as it’s grown.
+Airosmith’s needs have changed considerably as it’s grown.
 “When I started, I literally went to a local bank up the street and opened an account with $1,” Smith said with a laugh.
 “I later moved to another local bank that offered a few more products and services.
 Then, when things started going really well, a friend told me, ‘You need a bigger bank.’”

 It was at a Women Presidents’ Organization (WPO) event that Smith took notice of KeyBank.
 “I saw super-smart people with good products, great advice, and thought-provoking ideas,” she said.
 “Then I met April Ulrich – a vice president and relationship manager at the bank – and I immediately knew that this woman would be a good ally.
 That was enough for me to make the leap.”